OctopusDeploy/blog/blog/2020-01/kubernetes-with-kind/index.md

  - Octopus
 ---

-There are many solutions for creating a local test Kubernetes environment such as [minikube](https://github.com/kubernetes/minikube) or [MicroK8s](https://microk8s.io/), but a new project called [KIND](https://github.com/kubernetes-sigs/kind) offers a fresh approach that may interest Kubernetes developers and administrators.
+There are many solutions for creating a local test Kubernetes environment, such as [minikube](https://github.com/kubernetes/minikube) or [MicroK8s](https://microk8s.io/), but a new project called [KIND](https://github.com/kubernetes-sigs/kind) offers a fresh approach that may interest Kubernetes developers and administrators.

-KIND stands for Kubernetes IN Docker, and as the name suggests it creates a Kubernetes cluster using Docker to host the nodes.
-This is a novel approach, taking advantage of Docker's easy, self contained deployments and cleanup to create the test Kubernetes infrastructure.
+KIND stands for Kubernetes IN Docker, and as the name suggests, it creates a Kubernetes cluster using Docker to host the nodes.
+This is a novel approach, that takes advantage of Docker’s easy, self-contained deployments and cleanup to create the test Kubernetes infrastructure.

 ## Installation